opengauss-mirror/docs/content/en/docs/Quickstart/creating-the-required-user-account-and-configuring-the-installation-environment.md

-# Creating the Required User Account and Configuring the Installation Environment<a name="EN-US_TOPIC_0251900906"></a>
+# Creating the Required User Account and Configuring the Installation Environment<a name="EN-US_TOPIC_0270171705"></a>

-After the openGauss configuration file is created, you need to run the  **gs\_preinstall**  script to prepare the account and environment so that you can perform openGauss installation and management operations with the minimum permission, ensuring system security.
+After the clusteropenGauss configuration file is created, you need to run the  **gs\_preinstall**  script to prepare the account and environment so that you can perform clusteropenGauss installation and management operations with the minimum permission, ensuring system security.

 Executing the  **gs\_preinstall**  script enables the system to automatically complete the following installation preparations:

 -   Sets kernel parameters for the SUSE Linux OS to improve server load performance.
 The kernel parameters directly affect database running status.
 Reconfigure them only when necessary.
-For details about the Linux OS kernel parameter settings in openGauss, see  [Configuring OS Parameters](configuring-os-parameters.md#EN-US_TOPIC_0251900908).
+For details about the Linux OS kernel parameter settings in openGauss, see  [Configuring OS Parameters](configuring-os-parameters.md#EN-US_TOPIC_0270171707).
--   Automatically copies the openGauss configuration files and installation packages to the same directory on each openGauss host.
+-   Automatically copies the clusteropenGauss configuration files and installation packages to the same directory on each clusteropenGauss host.
--   If the installation user and user group of the openGauss do not exist, the system automatically creates them.
+-   If the installation user and user group of the clusteropenGauss do not exist, the system automatically creates them.
--   Reads the directory information in the openGauss configuration file, creates the directory, and grants the directory permission to the installation user.
+-   Reads the directory information in the clusteropenGauss configuration file, creates the directory, and grants the directory permission to the installation user.

 ## Prerequisites<a name="en-us_topic_0249784578_en-us_topic_0241805803_en-us_topic_0085434653_en-us_topic_0059781995_s3773af79eeb74c4bae1bd46533cc0cd8"></a>

--   You have completed all the tasks described in  [Preparing for Installation](preparing-for-installation.md#EN-US_TOPIC_0251900884).
+-   You have completed all the tasks described in  [Preparing for Installation](preparing-for-installation.md#EN-US_TOPIC_0270171690).

 ## Precautions<a name="en-us_topic_0249784578_en-us_topic_0241805803_en-us_topic_0085434653_en-us_topic_0059781995_section20734484163420"></a>